 Fibre reinforced floors

-Over the last ten years, ground-supported floor slabs have been designed and built using steel or polypropylene fibres to enhance concrete properties.
-In some cases a combination of the two types of fibres has been used.
+Over the decades, ground-supported floor slabs have been designed and built using steel to enhance concrete properties.
+In some cases a combination of the two types of steel and synthetic micro-fibres has been used.
 As fibres vary from one supplier to another, guidance on the method of use and potential benefits should be sought from the particular supplier used.
+Micro-fires do not provide residual post crack ductility ie do not control cracking in hardened concrete.

 1) To control the formation and development of cracks caused by early age plastic shrinkage and restrained long-term drying shrinkage.